 Fundrise is my favorite real estate crowdfunding platform that's free to sign up and explore.
 In an inflationary environment, investing in a diversified eREIT by Fundrise makes sense.
 Inflation acts as a tailwind for asset price appreciation.

 The Fundrise platform portfolio has consistently outperformed stocks during down years and times of volatility.
 If you like less volatility and more stable returns, Fundrise is something to look into.
-It manages over $3.5 billion for over 500,000 investors.
+It manages over $3.2 billion for over 350,000 investors.
+I’ve personally invested over $290,000 with Fundrise and they are a FS sponsor.

 Look At Individual Real Estate Deals